Fused K-operators and the $q$-Onsager algebra: Proof of Theorem

 where the first two relations in~\eqref{YB-Not} are related by $u_3 \rightarrow u_3^{-1}$, and the last two relations in~\eqref{YB-Not} are related by $u_2 \rightarrow u_2^{-1}$.
-In the following, we will need relations derived from the Yang-Baxter equation:
+In the following, we will need relations derived from the Yang--Baxter equation

-The first equality is obtained from the first relation in~\eqref{YB-Not} by multiplying both sides on the left and on the right by $\bar{R}_{23}$, using the unitarity property of the R-matrix in~\eqref{inverse-R}, that is $R_{23} \bar{R}_{23} \propto \mathbb{I}$, and substituting $u_2 \rightarrow u_2^{-1}$, $u_3 \rightarrow u_3^{-1}$.
-The two equations in~\eqref{annexR} are related by $u_3 \rightarrow u_3^{-1}$.
+The first equality is obtained from the first relation in~\eqref{YB-Not} by multiplying both sides on the left and on the right by $\bar{R}_{23}$, using the unitarity property of the R-matrix in~\eqref{inverse-R}, that is~$R_{23} \bar{R}_{23} \propto \mathbb{I}$, and substituting $u_2 \rightarrow u_2^{-1}$, $u_3 \rightarrow u_3^{-1}$.
+The two equations in~\eqref{annexR} are related by~${u_3 \rightarrow u_3^{-1}}$.

 First, we give a relation derived from the reflection equation that will be used later. \begin{lem} Assuming the reflection equation holds for any $j_1$, $j_2$, $j_3$, then

 \end{lem} \begin{proof} According to the notation~\eqref{Not-lem}, the reflection equation~\eqref{REj1j2} reads